-Numerous long-term studies suggest that children who participate in fine arts and theatre do better in school, regardless of their cultural or socio-economic background.
+Numerous long-term studies suggest that children who participate in the arts do better in school, regardless of their cultural or socio-economic background.
 Additionally, they experience increased community awareness, social skills, cultural perspective, and artistic abilities.
 These are all skills that help children learn to function more responsibly within our communities, as they become contributing members of our society.

 Live theatre can have a considerable impact on the community in which it resides.
 As people attend theatrical performances, they typically take part in the activities in addition to the theatre itself, which increases the amount of money spent in the area, and as a result boosts the local economy.
 Whether people stop at the local restaurant before attending the theatre, or stop in local shops after the production, money is spent and the popularity of the town increases.
 Additionally, theatre related businesses become in greater demand when a live theatre is present.
 This may include dry cleaners, wig makers, hair stylists, retail establishments, and even lumberyards for set design and props.